etotoja/QA/README.md

 This repository is a place where I'm documenting my skills in software testing and Quality Assurance.
 Here you can find my personal projects, work reports and source code of my Python apps.

+>AirportCodeDecoder - Decoder for IATA or ICAO airport codes using realtime data.
+>
-CurrencyGoldCal - NBP currency/gold calculator
+>CurrencyGoldCalc - NBP currency/gold calculator.
+>
+>Certificates - Earned certification.

 My tech stack: